tasox/Apophis/README.md

 ---

 ### 1.7 AES + Compression
-There are two templates that encrypts a shellcode runner using AES + Compression method.
-These teplates are located under ```templates/AES/``` directory:
+There are two templates that encrypt a shellcode runner using AES + Compression method and export ```.exe``` file, which can be run via reflection.
+The templates are located under ```templates/AES/``` directory and having the following names:
 - AES_Deflate_HTTP.cs
 - AES_Deflate_SMB.cs